-Virgin Media has launched a new broadband tariff for households on Universal Credit – and it costs £15 a month.
+Virgin Media has launched a new broadband tariff for households on Universal Credit – from as little as £12.50 a month.
 Virgin Media Essential Broadband Pack is a broadband-only service offered to customers receiving Universal Credit to make sure they can get online and stay connected at a low cost.

 The network’s new Essentials Broadband Plan is available to those facing financial difficulty – including families who are struggling in the wake of the pandemic.